taunsquared/graphic-novel-thesis/2018-03-30-script-vomit.md

 - ground conrol
 - flight planning and logistics

-### coursework
-Everyone is required to take the following courses: History of the ISS and the Space Shuttle program, Philosophy of Science and Engineering, Space Swimming, Basic electronics and machine shop training.
-Then everyone must pick one more course from the following offerings: Exo-farming, Exo-architecture, Design and Construction of Space Shuttles.
-Soca chooses Exo-architecture, Min chooses Design and Construction of Space Shuttles.

-### science exploration projects
+### science exploration teams
-In either a group or as a solo project, everyone must work on and present a project that explores an aspect of living and working in space.
+With at least one other person, everyone must work on and present a project that explores an aspect of living and working in space.
 Or, everyone must do a project involving the [Spacelab](https://en.wikipedia.org/wiki/Spacelab).

 ## more plot vomit
 Soca is very easily outgoing and friendly, so she makes new friends quickly and does well in the constantly shifting social structure at the ISS corps summer youth program.
 Min takes a little more time to warm up to people, so she slowly finds a couple of other friends but often shadows Soca.

 ### how do Soca and Min learn about cuttlefish?
 In the year before going to the ISS corps summer youth program, Soca did an internship at her local Science Museum, where she was a presenter for the Current Science & Technology department.
 She learned about cuttlefish via a story about the military studying cuttlefish in order to mimic their camouflage abilities for soldier's camou.
 Soca gets very excited about cuttlefish and marine animals, especially about their strategies for movement, communication, and interspecies interactions.

+## during year long internship
+### coursework
+Everyone is required to take the following courses: History of the ISS and the Space Shuttle program, Philosophy of Science and Engineering, Space Swimming, Basic electronics and machine shop training.
+Then everyone must pick one more course from the following offerings: Exo-farming, Exo-architecture, Design and Construction of Space Shuttles.
+Soca chooses Exo-architecture, Min chooses Design and Construction of Space Shuttles.